-(c) (5pts) The "new" form of x_p makes it obvious that x_p is an oscillation with amplitude $F_0M(\gamma)$.
+- (c) (5pts) The "new" form of x_p makes it obvious that x_p is an oscillation with amplitude $F_0M(\gamma)$.
 In particular, it shows that the "output amplitude" depends on the "input frequency."
 This dependence, $M(\gamma)$, is called the "frequency response curve."
-Plot it for $0 \leq \gamma \leq 5$.
+Plot it for $0 \le \gamma \le 5$.
 Determine from this plot the approximate value (eyeball it) of γ_r which makes $M(\gamma)$ a maximum.
 Compute an more accurate value of γ using Calculus and Mathematica to find where the derivative is zero.
 This value of γ_r is called the resonant frequency of the spring-mass system.
-Why is it important?

-(d) Extra Credit (3pts) Use the initial conditions for the numerical solution to solve for c_1 and c_2 in the general solution.
+Why is it important? - (d) Extra Credit (3pts) Use the initial conditions given in part (a): x(0) = 1 and x'(0) = -1. to solve for c_1 and c_2 in the general solution.
 Then compare the graph of the analytic solution with the numerical solutions obtained in part 2(a).
-Even better, manipulate the analytic solution and its graph like you did with the numerical solution.
+Even better, manipulate the parameter γ for the analytic solution and its graph like you did with the numerical solution.